 Lent 2026 Bible Study

 Lent is a season to slow down and listen.
-It invites believers to step back from noise and return to what matters most.
-This Lent 2026 Bible Study is meant to be simple, steady, and honest.
+It invites believers to step away from daily noise and return to what matters most.
+This Lent 2026 Bible Study is meant to be simple, steady, and real.
 It is not about doing more.
-It is about going deeper.
+It is about growing deeper in faith, one day at a time.

-Lent 2026 arrives at a time when many people feel unsettled.
-Questions about the future, faith, and direction are everywhere.
-A daily Bible study during Lent can bring clarity, peace, and renewed trust in God.
+As Lent 2026 begins, many people feel uncertain about life, faith, and the future.
+A daily Lent 2026 Bible Study can bring peace, focus, and a stronger trust in God.

-This guide walks you through the meaning of Lent, key dates, and how to practice a daily study that fits real life.
+This guide explains the meaning of Lent, the key dates, and a simple daily Bible study that fits into real life.

 Lent is the 40 days leading up to Easter.
 It remembers Jesus’ time of fasting and prayer in the wilderness.